 How does premium credit work?

 NOTE: What used to be just premium credit is now called "honey money", and can be used against derailments now!
-This feature is still in beta and the details are still in flux.
-See our new article on Honey Money and lots of discussion in the forum!
+See our new article on Honey Money and lots of discussion in the forum.

 Honey money still works the same as premium credit did, when applied to premium payments.
 When you have premium credit, that balance is used toward your next premium payment.
 Except you always pay at least $1, for accounting (and confirming-your-payment-method-still-works) reasons.
 It's not a nickel-and-diming thing — that dollar is carried over and applied as credit on your next payment so it's all exquisitely fair and equivalent to reducing what you pay by the full amount of credit you got, just not in the same month.